Here's How the Google Speed Update Will Impact Your Site (& Google Ads Account)

 You see, landing page experience makes up a significant portion of the Quality Score algorithm; you know, that fancy little formula that determines how much you have to pay per click in order to serve an ad on the Search Network?
 In an effort to ensure that prospects are brought to websites that give them what they want, Google doesn’t screw around.
 If your site doesn’t load quickly and convey useful information (in addition to meeting your actual business goals), you’re going to a) pay a premium or b) fail to serve an ad at all.

-The AdWords documentation suggests that there are five ways to affect positive change in terms of your site’s landing page experience
+The Google Ads (formerly known as Google AdWords) documentation suggests that there are five ways to affect positive change in terms of your site’s landing page experience

 - Compelling, relevant content - Make sure that prospects are picking up what you’re putting down.
 Your landing page should prominently feature keywords you’re bidding on and provide an offer commensurate with their intent (for example, a low-intent keyword should direct to an offer for a download or low-stakes phone call, not a product demo).